NBISweden/workshop-epigenomics-RTDs/docs/content/online-classroom.rst

 The main course webpage is this *readthedocs* site, where you can find all the course material, exercises, and links to other resources.
 The quiz is hosted in the course `Canvas website <https://uppsala.instructure.com/courses/112730>`_.
 You should have received an invitation to join the course on Canvas via email.

-The schedule for this week is found in :doc:`<schedule>`, with links to the content and exercises.
+The schedule for this week is found in :doc:`schedule`, with links to the content and exercises.

 We make sure that all the material on this site is up to date and **always** accessible.

 During the course we will create a page on *readthedocs* where you can access the presentations.

-Most interactions and talks will be happening on Zoom (Zoom link: TBD).
+Most interactions and talks will be happening on Zoom (`Zoom link <https://stockholmuniversity.zoom.us/j/63365179340?pwd=aVD7kAgAPHtZDKWtBItiJXvWL9mjC3.1>`_).
 For this, we have created several rooms to accommodate the main session, exercises and group discussions:

 **Zoom rooms**